History Courses

 This course offers an accessible overview of disease from both biological and social perspectives.
 We will begin with discovering how the body defends itself against invaders, and then pivot to examining the invaders themselves.
 Armed with this knowledge, we will be able to explore how diseases have played out in society, from the Middle Ages through to the present day.
 Along the way, we will examine some fascinating case studies and the individuals who have played pivotal roles in either furthering our understanding in the battle of organisms or in stymying public health efforts.

-NEXT OFFERED: This course will be offered again in 2023.
+NEXT OFFERED: To be offered again soon.
 Stay tuned!

 Art, literature, religion and philosophy have never been entirely discrete and separate entities.
 They have intersected down the ages, influencing and taking inspiration from one another.